Strand Campus

 The first two years of the course are designed to equip you with in-depth knowledge and hands-on skills across core computer science fields, including computer systems, databases, AI, software engineering and logic.
 You'll become proficient in programming languages through our world-class teaching, gaining not just fluency in a range of languages but a deep understanding of programming principles, enabling you to work with multiple languages, including those of the future.
 Practical hardware modules will also give you the skills to work with electronics, from circuit boards to programming microprocessors.

-From third year you can tailor your degree to your own interests, choosing from a wide range of modules including on robotics, data science, information security, machine learning and human-centred computing.
+From your third year you can tailor your degree to your own interests, choosing from a wide range of modules including robotics, data science, information security, machine learning and human-centred computing.

-A key focus of our course is on project work – applying your learning to a range of real-world problems, developing key skills and confidence for your future profession.
-This includes in third year, developing a software system as part of a team.
-For your third year, you can choose to tackle a project with one of our research groups or solve an industry problem, working as part of a team to develop software solutions in for our partner companies who span sectors from computing and law to aviation and government.
+A key focus of our course is on project work, applying your learning to a range of real-world problems, and developing key skills and confidence for your future profession.
+This includes developing a software system as part of your second year.
+For your third year, you can choose to tackle a project with one of our research groups or solve an industry problem, working as part of a team to develop software solutions for our partner companies who span sectors from computing and law to aviation and government.

-Outside of teaching, our student societies organise social and other activities such as hackathons and river cruises so there is lots to get involved with.
+Outside of teaching, our student societies organise social and other activities such as hackathons and river cruises, giving you many opportunities to get involved at King's.

 Course type: